jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.**, A. Salvi, R. Henderson, and D. Waller.
 A coexistence conundrum?
 Integrating physiological, distributional, and demographic data to understand where and how congeners co-occur. *In review.*
 * **Beck, J.** and J. Richards.
 Trait-mediated ecological sorting and mass effects jointly influence local plant distributions and diversity within a quartzite glade. *In review.*
 * Mckone, M., E. Williams, and **J. Beck**.
 2021.
 Evidence for community assembly processes from long-term observations of biodiversity in a grassland chronosequence.
-Journal of Vegetation Science.
+Journal of Vegetation Science 32:e13065.
 * **Beck, J.** 2021.
 Variation in plant-soil interactions among temperate forest herbs.
-Plant Ecology.
+Plant Ecology 222:1225-1238.
 * **Beck, J.** and T. Givnish.
 2021.
 Fine-scale environmental heterogeneity and spatial niche partitioning among spring-flowering forest herbs.
 American Journal of Botany 108:63-73.
 * Wagenius, S., **J. Beck**, and G. Kiefer.
 2020.
 Fire synchronizes flowering and boosts reproduction in a declining prairie species.
 Proceedings of the National Academy of Sciences 117:3000-3005.
 * **Beck, J.**, B. Larget, and D. Waller.
 Phantom species: Adjusting colonization and extinction for pseudo-turnover.
 Oikos 127:1605-1618.